pato/taboo/readme.md

 ###Database###

-All cards are stored in a mySQL database, the structure of which is saved in `database.sql`
+All cards are stored in a mySQL database, the structure of which is saved in `cards_structure.sql`, and the structure+demo cards in `cards.sql`